munificent/craftinginterpreters/book/resolving-and-binding.md

     variable expressions and assignments.
 Likewise with "expression where the variable is used".

 *   "Preceding" means appearing before *in the program text*.
-Given:

     ```lox
     var a = "outer";